-Whilst the name Margaret (or variations) are used in a number of cultures, Margaret has been a common name in Scotland for centuries.
+Whilst the name Margaret (or variations) is used in a number of cultures, Margaret has been a common name in Scotland for centuries.
 A famous 13th century Scottish Queen was called Margaret.

 Jeanie is said to be derived from the French Jehane, which is ultimately derived from the same root as John.
-Means God is gracious.
+This means God is gracious.